ejtaal/mr/README.rst

 	- Arabic Almanac (root based dictionaries in various languages) `link to website <http://ejtaal.net/aa/>`_
 	- Mawrid (for alphabetical disctionaries, notably al-Mawrid) `link to website <http://ejtaal.net/mr/>`_
-	- Mabhath ul Talib (root based dictionaries in text format rather than as images) `link to website <http://ejtaal.net/mt/>`_
+	- Mabhath ul Talib (root based dictionaries in text format rather than as images) `link to website <http://ejtaal.net/mh/>`_

 All of these projects can also be downloaded to your hard disk or smart phone's sd card, for fast offline usage.
-Read below for more information on downloading and installing it.
+Read below for more information on how to use this website, how to downloading and install it and other background information.

-Please read below for the latest news, planned updates, download instructions and more background information on this website and the dictionaries used.

 ..
   A link to an internal target: `test <#aa>`_